 Buying a home can help lower your tax bill.
 In fact, tax breaks for homeownership are a primary motivation for many people to buy their own home.

-To make sure you get the maximum benefit from your home purchase, however, it’s important to understand the potential tax benefits.
+To get the maximum tax benefit from your home purchase, it’s important to understand what’s available to you.

-Keep these tax considerations in mind when you’re purchasing a home.
+Keep these tax deductions for homeowners in mind when you purchase a home.

-You can deduct the interest and property tax portions of your mortgage payment
+The interest and property tax portions of your mortgage payment are deductible

 Your house payment includes both interest and principal payments.

-You may pay insurance and property tax payments to your mortgage holder.
+You may also pay insurance and property tax payments to your mortgage holder.
 They, in turn, pay those amounts to the appropriate entity when they’re due.
-When required, you may also pay other charges, most notably mortgage insurance premiums if required.
+When required, you may also pay other charges, like insurance premiums.

-You can generally take a deduction for the interest you pay to your bank or other lender.
+You can generally take a tax deduction for the interest paid to your bank or other lender.
 You can also deduct the property tax your lender pays on your behalf.
 Starting in 2018, however, tax reform imposed a cap on the amount of state and local taxes you can deduct, which includes property taxes.
 The majority of filers can now only deduct up to $10,000 in property and income or sales tax on their 2020 tax returns.

 |Filing Status||Standard Deduction|